Ben Affleck Goes To The Emmys With New Girlfriend Lindsay Shookus

 Ben wasn’t up for any recognition and was only there to cheer on Lindsay as SNL was nominated for 22 awards.
 The long-running comedy show ended up bagging nine awards, including Best Variety Sketch Series.
 According to Us Weekly, Ben Affleck was the picture of a supportive boyfriend the entire night, especially when Lindsay stood up to receive her Emmy on stage.

-Onlookers added that the new couple didn’t hide their affection at all, and was seen “holding hands and whispering and smiling” at each other.
+Onlookers added that the new couple didn’t hide their affection at all and was seen “holding hands and whispering and smiling” at each other.
 Sources revealed that the two were spotted having dinner after the awards show.

 Ben Affleck is here at the #Emmys accompanying his girlfriend, who is part of the SNL team pic.twitter.com/EFsnWI9UEP